-Similarly, in "Jasmine," the eponymous protagonist's journey from a rural village in Punjab to the United States encapsulates the transformative experience of immigration.
+An International Multidisciplinary Journal (A Unique Treatise of Knowledge) A Double-Blind Peer-Reviewed, Refereed Journal the transformative of experience immigration.
 Mukherjee vividly portrays Jasmine's Indian origins, emphasizing the cultural and societal norms that shape her early life.
 As Jasmine transitions into various identities in the Western world, her Indian heritage remains a poignant undercurrent, influencing her perceptions and interactions.
 Mukherjee's narrative captures the essence of Jasmine's homeland, illustrating the profound impact of one's origins on the immigrant experience.

-Cross-Cultural Encounters and Assimilation: Mukherjee's protagonists often find themselves at the intersection of Eastern and Western cultures, grappling with the challenges of assimilation and identity reconstruction.
-In "Desirable Daughters," Tara's relocation to the United States and subsequent divorce signify a departure from traditional Indian norms.
-Her relationship with her lover, Andy, further exemplifies her immersion into Western culture.
-However.
-Tara's introspection and reconnection with her roots, especially through her interactions with her sisters and reflections on her ancestry, highlight the ongoing negotiation between her Indian heritage and adopted identity.
-Mukherjee adeptly Western portravs Tara's internal conflict. illustrating the complexities inherent in balancing multiple cultural identities.
+Cross-Cultural Encounters and Assimilation Mukherjee's protagonists often find themselves at the intersection of Eastern and Western cultures, grappling with the challenges of assimilation and identity reconstruction.
+In "Desirable Daughters," Tara's relocation to the United States and subsequent divorce signify a departure from traditional Indian norms. relationship with her lover, Andy, further exemplifies her immersion into Western culture.
+However, Tara's introspection and reconnection with her roots, especially through her interactions with her sisters and reflections on her ancestry, highlight the ongoing negotiation between her Indian heritage and adopted Western identity.
+Mukherjee adeptly portrays Tara's internal conflict, illustrating the complexities inherent in balancing multiple cultural identities.
 In "Jasmine," the protagonist's metamorphosis through various identities like Jyoti, Jasmine, Jase, and Jane symbolizes the fluidity of identity in the diasporic experience.
-Each transformation reflects Jasmine's adaptation to her changing environments, shedding aspects of her past while embracing new cultural norms.
-Mukherjee's narrative underscores the resilience and agency of diasporic individuals as they navigate the complexities of assimilation, often reconstructing their identities to align with their evolving circumstances.

-Negotiation Between Tradition and Modernity.
-A recurring theme in Mukherjee's work is the tension between tradition and modernity.
-Her protagonists often embody this conflict, striving to honor their cultural heritage while embracing the freedoms and opportunities presented by Western societies.
-In "Desirable Daughters," Tara's life in San Francisco. characterized by modern relationships and a departure from traditional norms, contrasts sharply with sister Parvati's adherence to her conventional Indian values in Calcutta.
+Each transformation reflects Jasmine's adaptation to changing environments, shedding aspects of her past while embracing new cultural norms.
+Mukherjee's narrative underscores the resilience and agency of diasporic individuals they navigate as complexities of assimilation, often reconstructing their identities to align with their evolving circumstances.
+Negotiation Between Tradition and Modernity A recurring theme in Mukherjee's work is the tension between tradition modernity.
+Her protagonists often embody this conflict, striving to honor their cultural heritage while embracing the freedoms and opportunities presented by societies.
+In "Desirable Daughters," Tara's life in San Francisco, characterized by modern relationships and a departure from traditional norms, contrasts sharply with Parvati's sister adherence conventional Indian values in Calcutta.
 This dichotomy highlights the diverse ways in which individuals negotiate their cultural identities in the face of modernity.
 Similarly, in "Jasmine," the protagonist's journey from a traditional Indian village to the modern Western world encapsulates the challenges of reconciling one's heritage with the demands of a new cultural context.
 Jasmine's ability to adapt and reinvent herself signifies the dynamic nature of identity in the diasporic experience, reflecting the broader struggle between preserving tradition and embracing modernity.
+Brief Individual account of Jasmine Bharati Mukherjee's Jasmine is a thoughtful study of cultural